 Email John at [email protected]

-Dr. Jake earned his Doctor of Physical Therapy degree from Marshall University in Huntington, West Virginia in 2019.
+Dr. Jake earned his Doctor of Physical Therapy degree from Marshall University in Huntington, West Virginia.
 As a part of his clinical education, he completed an internship with the United States Air Force at Keesler Airforce base in Biloxi, Mississippi.
 While there, he was able to treat high level military special forces, security officers and other active duty personnel.
 Jake completed his undergraduate work at The Ohio State University and studied health sciences.

 Jake has spent most of his life playing sports and still enjoys playing pick-up basketball games, golfing and lifting weights.
 With Jake’s experiences as an athlete, he believes in addressing the root cause, but in the meantime finding a modification to keep you doing the activities you love to do.